 Blue is another great color to get creative juices flowing.
 Fast Company, a magazine that covers modern business and technology, reports that the color most associated with vast oceans, a calm lake, or a clear and sunny day, "promotes communication, trust, and efficiency.
 It also helps people with creativity by opening the mind to new ideas."
 At work for example, it might be a good idea to incorporate the color blue in a room used for brainstorming, reports Fast Company, referencing a 2009 University of British Columbia study.

-Green, for example, is the best color to boost creativity, inspire innovation, promote harmony and balance, reduce anxiety, and reduce eye strain in an office environment.
+Similarly, office supply company Quill created an infographic, with information sourced from various websites outlining how to incorporate color into your work space for productivity.
 If generating enthusiasm and creating a high-energy work environment is your goal, try incorporating the color orange into your office color palette.
-Red is seen as the best color to implement in a late-night office spaces, while yellow is stimulating and promotes a sense of optimism.
-Finally, the color blue has a calming effect that is most conducive to brainstorming sessions and promoting a sense of trust between co-workers.
+Red is seen as the best color to implement in late-night office spaces, while yellow is stimulating and promotes a sense of optimism.